matrix-org/synapse/docs/development/contributing_guide.md

 <!--
-  Include the contents of CONTRIBUTING.md from the project root (where Github likes it to be)
+  Include the contents of CONTRIBUTING.md from the project root (where GitHub likes it to be)
 -->
 # Contributing